django031/Smart-Wearable-Band/README.md

 ## Methods Invloved -

 * Two methods were involved to achieve the desired results.
-They are described below -
+They are -

 * Break Out Sensor Unit

-* Hardware Setup for the break out sensor -
+* Hardware Setup for the break out sensor

 ## Firmware Development Environment Setup -